nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 347
 00:19:53,525 --> 00:19:56,353
-[SPEAKER_00]: And then I'll get that followed by Rand, and then we'll get with you.
+[SPEAKER_00]: And then I'll get that file ran, and then we'll get with you.

 348
 00:19:56,333 --> 00:19:58,107